ibm-cloud-docs/discovery-data/nlu.md

 1. Scroll to find the NLU enrichment that you want to apply to your documents.
 1. Choose one or more fields to apply the enrichment to.

-    You cannot apply enrichments to all fields.
-Choose `text`, `html`, custom fields from uploaded JSON or CSV files, or custom fields that were added from the Smart Document Understanding (SDU) tool.
-Applying enrichments is not supported on fields such as `image`, `document_id`, and fields that begin with `extracted_metadata`, `enriched_`, or `metadata`.
+    You can apply enrichments to the `text` and `html` fields, and to custom fields that were added from uploaded JSON or CSV files or from the Smart Document Understanding (SDU) tool.
+You cannot apply enrichments to fields that begin with `extracted_metadata`, `enriched_`, or `metadata`.

 ## Entities
 {: #entities}